Richard Dearlove

-Sir Richard Billing Dearlove KCMG OBE (born 23 January 1945) is a retired British intelligence officer who served as the head of the British Secret Intelligence Service (MI6), a role known informally as "C", from 1999 until 6 May 2004.
-He was in his role as head of MI6 during the invasion of Iraq.
-He was blamed by the Iraq Inquiry for providing unverified intelligence about weapons of mass destruction to the Prime Minister, Tony Blair.

-He currently serves as Chair of Board of Trustees of University of London.
-He previously served as Master of Pembroke College at the University of Cambridge from 2004 to 2015.
+Sir Richard Billing Dearlove KCMG OBE (born 23 January 1945) is a retired British intelligence officer who was head of the British Secret Intelligence Service (MI6), a role known informally as "C", from 1999 until 6 May 2004.
+He was head of MI6 during the invasion of Iraq.
+He was criticised by the Iraq Inquiry for providing unverified intelligence about weapons of mass destruction to the Prime Minister, Tony Blair.
+He was Master of Pembroke College, Cambridge from 2004 to 2015.

-Early life
+Early life and education

-Dearlove was born at Gorran Haven in the county of Cornwall, the son of Jack Dearlove, a 1948 Olympic silver medallist in rowing.
-He received his early formal education at Monkton Combe School near Bath, and the Kent School in Kent, Connecticut, and graduated from Queens' College, Cambridge with a Masters degree in History.
+Dearlove was born at Gorran Haven, Cornwall, the son of Jack Dearlove, a 1948 Olympic silver medallist in rowing.
+He received his early formal education at Monkton Combe School near Bath, Somerset, and a year in Kent School in Kent, Connecticut.
+He graduated from Queens' College, Cambridge, with a BA degree in history, later promoted to an MA.